ainimarie/skating/README.md

-# sk8
+# skatemap

+can I skate today?!
-skatepark locations 🗺️
+skatepark locations and weatherreport

+a simple CRUD app